Madame-Aehm/CAB-Project-4-Spikes/spike19/notes.md

 ## Node.js Server Setup

-- To start, we want to initalize the project and create a **package.json** file.
+- To start, we want to initalize the project and create a `package.json` file.
 We do this by opening a terminal, make sure you're in your 'server' folder, and run:

 ```
 npm init
 ```

 - You'll then be prompted to establish some information about your project.
-If you later want to change any of these details, you can edit the package.json.
+If you later want to change any of these details, you can edit the `package.json`.

-- Next we're going to install [**Express**](https://expressjs.com/en/starter/installing.html), after which you'll notice you now have a node_modules folder, a package-lock.json, and your package.json will have 'express' listed under 'dependencies'.
+- Next we're going to install [**Express**](https://expressjs.com/en/starter/installing.html), after which you'll notice you now have a `node_modules` folder, a `package-lock.json`, and your `package.json` will have 'express' listed under 'dependencies'.

 - Not essental, but very useful is [**Nodemon**](https://www.npmjs.com/package/nodemon).
 Nodemon will automatically restart your server after you save.
 Without this package, every time you make a change to your server, you'll need to exit and manually restart it for those changes to apply.

-- Also not essential, but it will make things look more familiar - on your package.json, add to the main object:
+- Also not essential, but it will make things look more familiar - on your `package.json`, add to the main object:

 ```js
 "type": "module"
 ```

 - All this does is remove the need to 'require' packages, instead you can just use 'import' the same way we've been using in React.
-A package.json "type" value of "module" tells Node.js to interpret **.js** files within that package as using [ES module syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
+A package.json "type" value of "module" tells Node.js to interpret `.js` files within that package as using [ES module syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).

-- While we're on the package.json, we can add a script to start our server.
+- While we're on the `package.json`, we can add a script to start our server.
 Under the 'scripts' property, add a 'start' sub-property and give it the value 'nodemon index.js':

 ```js
  "scripts": {